PedroGaya/hellblazers/content/player-rules/12-crew-details.md

 ## Entanglements Table

 Some consequences are only felt later.
-They are registered in your crews **d20 entanglements table**, representing all manner of things that can happen to you during downtime.
+They are registered in your crews **entanglements table**, representing all manner of things that can happen to you during downtime.
 Managed in secret by the GM.

 ## Special Abilities